 2. Healthy gardens require healthy patterns of care.

-What couples who benefit from couples therapy come to realize is that when they have done the work to establish new patterns of caring for your relationship, the upkeep isn't as overwhelming as they'd feared.
-Once a garden has been established, it grows on it's own.
-Of course, it will take some Saturdays (metaphorically) when you will both work hard and mend the fencing, do the weeding, remove what wasn't growing, plant vegetation, etc. AND IMPORTANTLY, if there is a pattern of doing those things to care for the garden, it will grow and produce it's desired fruit and flower without you both needing to be working on it or watching it all the time.
-This is an immensely rewarding experience for a couple.
-They've come to counseling and put in work and adjusted their patterns and all the sudden they realize, almost without knowing how or why, their garden has suddenly began to produce.
-The beauty is all the sudden so evident.
-The grace and support feels so good and it happened right under their noses even though they didn't necessarily see it happening.
-Gardens can burst into bloom!
+Know this -- if you do the work to change the patterns -- the upkeep isn't as intense as the inital changes.
+Once a garden has been established, it grows on its own.
+Of course, it will take some Saturdays (metaphorically) when you will both work hard and mend the fencing, do the weeding, remove what wasn't growing, plant, water, etc. Importantly, if there is a pattern of doing those things, it will grow and produce it's desired fruit and flower without you both needing to be working on it all the time.

 3. I will supply you with the tools and education but not with explicit directions or decisions.